Chris Hedges: The New York Times

 In 1990, Hedges was hired by The New York Times.
 He covered the first Gulf War for the paper, where he refused to participate in the military pool system that restricted the movement and reporting of journalists.
 He was arrested by the United States Army and had his press credentials revoked, but continued to defy the military restrictions to report outside the pool system.
 Hedges subsequently entered Kuwait with U.S. Marine Corps members who were distrustful of the Army's press control.
 Within The New York Times, R.W.
-Apple Jr. supported Hedges' defiance of the pool system.
+Apple Jr. supported Hedges's defiance of the pool system.

 Hedges, along with Neal Conan, was taken prisoner in Basra after the war by the Iraqi Republican Guard during the Shiite uprising.
 He was freed after a week.
-Hedges was appointed the paper’s Middle East Bureau Chief in 1991.
+Hedges was appointed the paper's Middle East Bureau Chief in 1991.
 His reporting on the atrocities committed by Saddam Hussein in the Kurdish-held parts of northern Iraq saw the Iraqi leader offer a bounty for anyone who killed Hedges, along with other western journalists and aid workers in the region.
 Several aid workers and journalists, including the German reporter Lissy Schmidt, were assassinated and others were severely wounded.

 Yugoslav Wars (1995–2000)

 In 1995, Hedges was named the Balkan Bureau Chief for The New York Times.
 He was based in Sarajevo when the city was being hit by over 300 shells a day by the surrounding Bosnia Serbs.
 He reported on the Srebrenica massacre in July 1995 and shortly after the war uncovered what appeared to be one of the central collection points and hiding places for perhaps thousands of corpses at the large open pit Ljubija mine during the Bosnian Serbs' ethnic cleansing campaign.
 He and the photographer Wade Goddard were the first reporters to travel with armed units of the Kosovo Liberation Army (KLA) in Kosovo.
-Hedges investigative piece was published in The New York Times in June 1999 detailing how Hashim Thaçi, leader of the Kosovo Liberation Army (and later president of Kosovo), directed a campaign in which as many as half a dozen top rebel commanders were assassinated and many others were brutally purged to consolidate his power.
-Thaci, indicted by the special court in The Hague on 10 counts of war crimes, is in detention in The Hague awaiting trial.
+Hedges' investigative piece was published in The New York Times in June 1999, detailing how Hashim Thaçi, leader of the Kosovo Liberation Army (and later president of Kosovo), directed a campaign in which as many as half a dozen top rebel commanders were assassinated and many others were brutally purged to consolidate his power.
+Thaçi, indicted by the special court in The Hague on 10 counts of war crimes, is in detention in The Hague awaiting trial.

 Hedges was a Nieman Fellow at Harvard University during the 1998–1999 academic year, and chose to study Latin because of his prior interest in the classics from studying Classical Greek.

 Hedges ended his career of reporting in active conflicts in October 2000.